Mughalpura: Lahore’s Timeless Window to the Mughal Era

 It served as a Mughal administrative and military center, leaving behind architectural and cultural imprints.

-2. How do I travel to Mughalpura?
+2. How do I travel to there?

 Auto-rickshaws and ride-hailing apps like Careem offer easy access from Lahore’s city center.